 The Waterworth Optical Collection contains images and objects that illustrate how the Hobart Optical Annexe and Waterworth factory contributed to Australia’s war effort and after the war continued to operate as a successful business.
 Nearly 200 women of different ages worked together in teams to make, fix and design thousands of finely honed glass and metal objects.
 This honours scholarship will examine how women played a crucial role in the success of the business to about 1960 and illustrate the changing role of women in Tasmanian society.

-Available to a student commencing an honours research program in History in Semester 1, 2020 which involves utilising the resources of the University of Tasmania Library’s digital Waterworth Optical Collection.
+Available to a student commencing an honours research program in History in 2023 which involves utilising the resources of the University of Tasmania Library’s digital Waterworth Optical Collection.
 Preference will be given to a student working on the history of the Waterworth Optical Collection and the crucial role played by women.
 Selection will be based on academic achievement.

 To retain this award, recipients are required to achieve a minimum Pass result in all units studied each semester.